 Colours and shapes

 Peace lily (officially called Spathiphyllum) is a member of the Araceae (Arum) family and grows in the tropical rainforests of Colombia and Venezuela.
 The plant was introduced into Europe in 1870.
-Over 50 different cultivars are known, which virtually all have white flowers with the occasional slight green tinge.
+Over 50 different cultivars are known, which virtually all have white bracts with the occasional slight green tinge.
 The name Spathiphyllum is derived from the Greek: ‘spath’ is a spoon, ‘phyl’ means leaves - a reference to the spoon-shaped leaf.

-Unsurprisingly perhaps, the peace lily is known as a bringer of peace: the white flower represents the white flag which is recognised internationally as a truce signal.
+Unsurprisingly, the peace lily is known as a bringer of peace: the white flower represents the white flag which is recognised internationally as a truce signal.